llRizvanll/NestedLists/README.md

 # NestedLists
-A List can contain List done using recyclerview.
+Any item on list can contain nested list , demo of nested lists with recyclerview.